 God’s people perish for a lack of knowledge.
-Therefore, how long we stay in the desert depends on the knowledge we possess.
+Therefore, how long we stay in the desert depends on the knowledge we accept and reject.
 Contemporary Christianity fully understands sins of the flesh.
 No one questions that Christians should abstain from adultery and drunkenness.
-We do not fully understand sins of the spirit.
+Unfortunately, we do not fully understand sins of the spirit.

-When I began teaching this series, I also entered a desert.
-I didn’t understand why God had allowed such misery in my life.
-As I taught each lesson, the reasons came into focus.
-I had been a Christian twenty years, yet remained unaware that I was guilty of the same sins Israel committed in the desert.
+I was in a desert the first time I taught this subject.
+As I studied Israel’s experience in the desert, the reason why came into focus.
+I had been a Christian twenty years and believed I loved God with all my heart.
+My zeal blinded me to the truth.
+I was guilty of the same sins Israel committed in the desert.
 Just like Israel, I quarreled with my pastor and accused God of lying to me.
-I thought God had intervened in my lie to destroy me.
-He was only destroying my arrogance.
-If I had rejected the knowledge of who I really was, I would have remained in a desert.
+If I had rejected the knowledge of who I really was, I would have remained and maybe perished in a desert.

 So, if you think you are standing firm, be careful that you don’t fall!
 No temptation has seized you except what is common to man.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can stand up under it.
 Therefore, my dear friends, flee from idolatry.
 1 Corinthians 10:12-14